hsnucnmc/winter-2022/nginx.md

 # HTTP

-HTTP, standing for HyperText Transfer Protocol, is a protocol for fetching resources such as HTML documents.
+HTTP, standing for Hypertext Transfer Protocol, is a protocol for fetching resources such as HTML documents.

 It is the foundation of any data exchange on the Web.